EMODnet/EMODnet-Biology-Guidance/README.md

 ---

-## R client for EMODnet Biology webservices:
+## R clients for EMODnet Biology web services:

-EMODnet Biology data are accessible via an R package `eurobis`, which provides webservice wrapper.
-You can find more information on the [GitHub repository](https://github.com/lifewatch/eurobis/):
+EMODnet Biology data are accessible in R through a series of R packages:

+- Occurrence data can be retrieved via the [eurobis R package](https://lifewatch.github.io/eurobis/)
+- Vector data are available via the [emodnet.wfs R package](https://emodnet.github.io/emodnet.wfs/) using the `biology' service.
+- Raster data are available via the [EMODnetWCS R package](https://emodnet.github.io/EMODnetWCS/) using the `biology` service.
+- Gridded datasets such as several EMODnet Biology data products are available at the [EMODnet ERDDAP server](https://erddap.emodnet.eu/erddap/), accesible in R with the [rerddap R package](https://docs.ropensci.org/rerddap/)

 Some data applications using EMODnet Biology data has been written in R using the shiny framework: These are available at: